Drone regulations in Czech Republic

 Distance to airports: You have to keep a distance of 10 kilometers with your drone to airports.

 Flight bans: In cities, you can not fly in general.
 Also, the overflights of roads are not permitted in principle.
 Flight prohibition zones can be checked through MAIA.
 A map with No Fly Zones is also available online.
+Also, in the following four national parks, no-fly zones have been established up to a height of 300 meters above ground:

 Flight approval: At our Czech neighbors, flights are permitted for private purposes without permission.